telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-debian9.md

 For this, preser refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/).
 The version 4.0 is recommended, but both older and newer should work just fine.

-This is what the MongoDB documentation tells us to do to install MongoDB server 4.0 under Debian 9.
+This is what the MongoDB documentation tells us to do to install MongoDB server 4.2 under Debian 9.
+The version 4.2 has been tested to work just fine in debian 9.

 ```bash
 wget -qO - https://www.mongodb.org/static/pgp/server-4.2.asc | sudo apt-key add -